Apply For Housing: First-Year Students

 The housing application accepts credit cards and debit cards provided they also function as a credit card.
 The system will not accept debit only cards or prepaid credit cards.

-• Housing & Dining Contract
+• Housing & Dining Contract Expand dropdown

 Student who have not yet reached the age of 18 at the time of application are required to have their parent or legal guardian co-sign the contract before being able to proceed with the application process.
-The application process prompts students to enter contact information for their legal guardian, and emails a copy of the blank co-sign contact to both parties.
+The application process prompts students to enter contact information for their legal guardian, and email a copy of the blank co-sign contact to both parties.

 Students and their guardians need to read through the contract together.
-We ask that legal guardians help ensure that their student understands what they are agreeing to, and that the student will be held accountable for the terms and conditions listed in the contract.
+We asked that legal guardians help ensure that their student understands what they are agreeing to, and that the student will be held accountable for the terms and conditions listed in the contract.
 If there are any questions, we recommend that you contact us at [email protected] with your questions before signing and submitting this legal document!

 Once the co-signed contract has been signed by the students and legal guardian, students scan the document as a PDF and upload it into the application.
 Directions on how to complete this are available on the corresponding application pages.

-• Answer Matching Questions
+• Roommate Matching Questions Expand dropdown

-• Write a Personal Description
+• Personal Description Expand dropdown

 All students are required to write a short personal description.
 Even if you know who you want to live with, this description is used by other students who may be potential suite-mates.